The problem with off the shelf software

 Problem #1: One size fits none

 Firstly, it's built to cover a range of use cases and customers.
 And I get it, that's the deal, that's how it works.
+This contrasts with our custom business systems approach which is tailored to specific needs.

 But it has some negative side effects (that you might have found as well).